-20th Century World History 12 is the study of the social, political, and economic issues that dominated the century.
-Highlights include global conflicts, revolutions, independence movements, civil wars, religious, ethnic and cultural conflicts, social and technological change authoritarian regimes, economic challenges, as well as the struggle for human rights and democracy.
-We discuss WWI, the Paris Peace Conference, the Depression, the rise of Fascism, WWII, the Cold War, decolonization, and the collapse of the Soviet Union.
-In addition to acquiring content-based knowledge, the course is designed to develop communication and critical thinking skills as well as promote personal and social awareness.
-Students should be able to express logical and evidence-based arguments both verbally and in writing.
-Regular attendance is expected and necessary for success.
-Please note students will be expected to discuss difficult and disturbing topics.
-A degree of emotional and intellectual maturity is necessary.
+20th Century World History 12 is the study of the social, political, and economic issues and struggles that dominated the Twentieth century.
+You will learn about WWI, the Paris Peace Conference, the Russian Revolution, the Great Depression, Fascism, Nazism, WWII, the Holocaust, the Cold War, Decolonization, the Arab- Israeli Conflict, and the collapse of the Soviet Union.
+In addition to acquiring content-based knowledge, the course helps students develop communication and critical thinking skills.
+Please note, World History 12 covers some difficult and disturbing topics.
+A degree of emotional and intellectual maturity is recommended.